sydneygold/kettle-whistle-be/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this app to keep up with friends, clients, potential employers, anyone!
+Use this app to keep up with recipes for coffee and tea and time your brews for the perfect cup!

 <!-- CONTRIBUTING -->
 ## Contributing